conmaol/maglocunus/AI/LLMs/tokenisation.md

 To give another example, the GPT-4 tokeniser parses the word `antidisestablishmentarianism` as `ant + idis + est + ablishment + arian + ism` rather than the more sensible `anti + dis + establish + ment + arian + ism`.

-Thus, the GPT-4 tokeniser could more accurately be described as a *linguistically naive* sub-word tokeniser.
+In sum, the GPT-4 tokeniser could more accurately be described as a *linguistically naive* sub-word tokeniser.

 Before looking at how the GPT-4 tokeniser works, there are two more aspects of its behaviour to consider.